Unique Lives, Shared World: Learning from Single-Life Videos: Introduction

 Our main observation is that although each life is unique, visual experiences are not independent and all inherit the structural properties of the physical world.
 This notion is closely related to the Platonic Representation Hypothesis~\cite{huh2024platonic}, which posits that large models trained on web-scale data converge towards a single representation of reality.
 Adopting it to our setting, we formulate the \emph{Shared World Hypothesis}: because all lives are grounded in the same physical reality, geometric representations learned from these individual experiences should converge to a functionally similar structure.
+Additionally, our work is inspired by infants' ability to develop geometric perception and 3D spatial awareness very early in life, significantly prior to semantic understanding \cite{soska2008development,choi2006influence}.
+We therefore test whether single-life videos can be used to train consistent and geometrically aware vision models without language supervision.